-To create hybrid eyelash extensions, lash artists use a combination of the Classic and Volume techniques and the result truly is the best of both worlds.
-If you weren’t aware, Classic eyelash extensions are created by attaching one extension per natural lash.
+To create Hybrid lash extensions, Lash Artists use a combination of Classic lashes and Volume lashes, and the result truly is the best of both worlds.
+If you weren’t aware, Classic lash extensions are created by attaching one extension per natural lash.
 The result is a subtle-looking natural finish.
-When it comes to Volume lash extensions, however, a fan of extensions is created and attached to each natural lash.
-The added extensions provide extra volume to the lashes, which can be adjusted per person, depending on how dramatic they want their look to be.
+When it comes to Volume lash extensions, however, a fan of lashes is created and attached to the individual lashes.
+The added lash extensions provide extra volume to the natural lashes, which can be adjusted per person, depending on how dramatic they want their look to be.

-Chances are, if you’ve been drooling over a celebrity’s eyelashes and wondered how they got them so fluttery, it isn’t genetics, it’s hybrid eyelash extensions.
-Made popular by the Kardashians, hybrid lash extensions create a broken lash line, which appears textured and spiky looking, although incredibly soft at the same time.
+If your client has been drooling over a celebrity’s lashes and wondered how they got them so fluttery, it isn’t genetics, it’s Hybrid lash extensions.
+Made popular by the Kardashians, Hybrid lash extensions create a broken lash line, which appears textured and spiky looking, although incredibly soft at the same time.

-Hybrid lashes are perfect for people who have sections of their lash line which are sparser than others, or have naturally thin eyelashes overall.
-Fans of extensions can be added to places where the natural lashes are less thick and single extensions can be used in denser parts of the natural lash line, or to create length where the eyelashes are shorter.
+Hybrid lashes are perfect for people who have sections of their lash line which are sparser than others, or have thin natural lashes overall.
+Fans of eyelash extensions can be added to places where the natural lashes are less thick and single lash extensions can be used in denser parts of the natural lash line, or to create length where the natural lashes are shorter.

-If you’ve tried Classic lash extensions and aren’t sure if you want to make the leap to Volume lashes, hybrid eyelash extensions are a great stopgap.
-They’ll give you the chance to get a feel for what more voluminous lashes will look like on you.
-Equally, if you know from the offset that you want something with a little more oomph, then hybrid lashes are the perfect option.
-If you’re not sure, have a chat with your lash artist, after all, they’re the experts and will know exactly what type of lashes are best for your eye type and desired look.
+If your client has tried Classic lash extensions and they aren’t sure if they want to make the leap to Volume lashes, Hybrid lash extensions are a great stopgap.
+They’ll give your client the chance to get a feel for what more voluminous lashes will look like on them.
+Equally, if they know from the offset that they want something with a little more oomph, then Hybrid lashes are the perfect option.

-If you’ve opted for hybrid eyelash extensions, or your lash artist has decided that this method is best for you, prepare to spend a little longer in the salon chair.
-It can take around two and a half hours to apply a full set of hybrid lash extensions, due to the fact that more precision and creative skill is needed compared to other styles.
-Don’t worry though, the process isn’t uncomfortable and some people even drift off to sleep!
+If your client opts for Hybrid lash extensions, or you've decided that this method is the best style for their natural lashes, prepare to spend a little longer in the salon chair.
+It can take around two and a half hours to apply a full set of Hybrid lash extensions, due to the fact that more precision and creative skill is needed compared to other styles.

-Just like when they’re applying Classic and Volume lashes, the lash artist will isolate each eyelash before attaching extensions.
-For the best effect, fans will be handmade by the lash artist before being attached to an isolated natural lash.
+Just like when you're applying Classic lashes and Volume lashes, you'll need to isolate each individual eyelash before attaching the eyelash extensions.
+For the best effect, handmade lash fans should be created and attached to the isolated natural lashes.
 Usually, two fans will be placed on two separate lashes, and a single lash extension will be applied onto isolated lashes either side.
-This method is then repeated over and over until a full set of hybrid lashes have been applied.
+This method is then repeated over and over until a full set of Hybrid lashes have been applied.

-Just like with Classic and Volume lash extensions, if you visit a trained professional, there should be no reason for any damage to be caused to your natural lashes.
-However, there are things you should keep in mind, once you’ve left the salon, that will help keep your lashes in tip-top shape.
-For starters, like all hair, the lifespan of a single eyelash hair is finite and it will inevitably shed, taking your eyelash extensions with it.
-This is why you’ll need to make infill appointments, so your beautiful, full lashes can be maintained.
+Just like with Classic lash extensions and Volume lash extensions, when applied correctly, they will not cause damage to the natural lashes.
+However, there are things you should advise your clients to be mindful of, once they’ve left the salon, that will help them to keep their lashes in tip-top shape.
+For starters, like all hair, the lifespan of a single eyelash hair is finite and it will inevitably shed, taking the eyelash extensions with it.
+This is why your client will need to make infill appointments, so those beautiful, full lashes can be maintained.

-For the first 48 hours after your treatment, you should not get your hybrid eyelash extensions wet as the adhesive needs time to settle.
-After this initial period, you must clean your lashes every day with a lash cleanser, pat dry gently and brush through with an eyelash brush.
-It’s important that you only apply slight pressure to your lashes, to prevent unnecessary breakage.
+For the first 48 hours after their lash treatment, clients should not get their Hybrid lash extensions wet as the lash glue needs time to settle.
+After this initial period, they will need to clean their lashes every day with a lash shampoo and eyelash cleanser brush, pat dry gently and brush through with a silicone mascara wand.
+It’s important that they only apply slight pressure to the lashes, to prevent unnecessary breakage.

-When it comes to choosing your preferred style of eyelash extensions, there really is no right or wrong answer.
-Everyone has a different eye shape and type of natural lashes, which will inevitably influence which style of extensions will suit you best.
-If in doubt, it’s always best to ask the advice of a professional.
+When it comes to choosing their preferred style of eyelash extensions, there really is no right or wrong answer.
+Everyone has a different eye shape and type of natural lashes, which will inevitably influence which style of extensions will suit your clients best.